 Corona Crisis Fund - measures in the area of liquidity

-Prior to applying for the Corona Crisis Fund companies must endeavor to apply for measures such as the instalments of payments, the instalments of tax payments as well as special corona short-time working measures.
+Prior to applying for the Corona Crisis Fund companies must endeavour to apply for measures such as the instalments of payments, the instalments of tax payments as well as special corona short-time working measures.
 The credit will be limited with an interest burden of a maximum of 1%.

-Guarantees for companies affected by COVID-19
+a) Guarantees for companies affected by COVID-19

-Guarantees are provided by the following institutions for the following entrepreneurs:
+Guarantees are provided for the following institutions: